Prof Brian Draper

 Other roles / affiliationsSchool of Psychiatry, University of New South Wales

-Dr Draper has published over 200 scientific articles and book chapters (with over 1300 citations) on topics that include psychogeriatric service delivery, suicidal behaviour in old age, clinical aspects of dementia care, carer stress, depression in old age, and professional development.
-He was the lead author of a 2004 WHO Health Evidence Network synthesis of the effectiveness of mental health service delivery to older people.
-He published a book for the general public titled "Dealing with Dementia" (2004), revised as "Understanding Alzheimer's and Other Dementias" (211).
-He has also co-edited two academic books on Geriatric Consultation Liaison Psychiatry (2001) and Psychogeriatric Service Delivery: an International Perspective (2005).
+Dr Draper’s has published over 300 scientific articles (with over 2300 citations) on topics that include epidemiology of mental disorders, psychogeriatric service delivery, suicidal behaviour, depression and substance use in old age, clinical aspects of dementia care including BPSD, carer stress, and professional development.
+He is the lead author of a 2004 WHO Health Evidence Network synthesis of the effectiveness of mental health service delivery to older people.
+He wrote a book for the general public titled ‘Dealing with Dementia’ (2004), revised as ‘Understanding Alzheimer’s and Other Dementias’ (2011, 2013) and has co-edited three academic books on Geriatric Consultation Liaison Psychiatry (2001), Psychogeriatric Service Delivery: an International Perspective (2005), and Alcohol and the Adult Brain (2014).

 Currently he is involved as a chief investigator in a number of externally funded major collaborative studies that are examining aspects of the assessment and care of dementia and cognitive disorders in various populations including young onset dementia, Indigenous people, acute hospitals, substance abuse, and mild cognitive disorders.